programminghistorian/jekyll/new-lesson-workflow-draft.md

 You must use the "list" format shown above for the authors and reviewers fields, even if there is only one author or reviewer.

 Lastly, be sure there are no extraneous spaces in your header, which can sometime prohibit lessons from appearing and can be difficult to troubleshoot.
+Likewise, don't forget that the YAML block must be followed by a blank line after the final `---` before you proceed with the text of your lesson.

 Write in Markdown